Starts April 19

 James Patrick is a Minneapolis-based music producer, composer, label owner, entrepreneur, and educator.
 He has over 20 years of professional experience performing at and directing historically significant electronic music events in the Minneapolis area.
 A pilot member of the Ableton Trainer Certification program, James participated in the first wave of trainer certifications and has been a critical force among the user base in the U.S. After more than a decade of teaching synthesis and sound design at various institutions including NYC’s Dubspot and Minneapolis’ Institute for Production and Recording, James cofounded Slam Academy in 2012, an Electronic Music School and Ableton Certified Training Center.
 James uses his professional involvement in both academic and popular electronic realms to unite the creative energy, ideas, and people of his community.

-Click on the image to view a video clip showcasing Slam Academy’s state-of-the-art campus.
+Click on image below to view a video clip showcasing Slam Academy’s state-of-the-art campus.

 Class Registration Guidelines & Cancellation Policy